 I began to feel that we needed was a truly different approach.
 So I did what any researcher looking for options might do: I decided to mix methods.
 The following approach isn’t “high-tech.”
 It doesn’t require years of research expertise.
 In fact, it shows how the altogether simple combination of diary studies, phone interviews, and basic analytics can be highly effective in identifying tasks that are time-consuming and stress-inducing to our users.

 All user-centered design begins with a firm understanding of how people use, or are meant to use, a product.
 In the case of Shopify, we started with onboarding.

 In order to better understand the experience we currently had, my team initially looked inward.
 Our first stop was customer service.
-As the first-in-line representatives of the company, our customer service team had plenty of information regarding the questions our customers routinely ask.
+As the first-in-line representatives of the company, our customer service team, which may include a virtual assistant, had plenty of information regarding the questions our customers routinely ask.
 My team looked for patterns.
 We quickly noticed that customers required a lot of help on issues they encountered in their first few days.